MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/xaml-basics-adaptive-layout.md

 ### Run the app

-In the Visual Studio toolbar set the target device to **Local Machine**, and run the app.
+Run the app.
 When the app loads, try changing the size of the window.
-When you shrink the window to a small size, you should see the app switch to the mobile layout you created in Part 2.
+When you shrink the window to a small size, you should see the app switch to the small layout you created in Part 2.

 ![Small window: after](../basics/images/xaml-basics/adaptive-layout-small-after.png)